Thursday, October 20, 2011

 Example:

 Also note that variables with the name 'it' are the only ones which can be overridden in lexical scopes.
-So you could for instance write the following, where the closure shadows the outer variable it.
+So you could for instance write the following, where the lambda expressions argument shadows the outer variable it.

-Many languages have special syntactic sugar for closures with just one argument.
-So does Xtend 2.1.
-The general syntax for a closure with one argument is :
+Many languages have special syntactic sugar for lambdas with just one argument.
+So does Xtend.
+The usual syntax for a closure with one argument is :

 [Type arg | expression-using-arg ]